grid reference TL 852 642

-One of the claimants to the title "England's smallest pub", with an interior measuring only 15 by 7 feet and is listed by the Guinness Book of Records.
-Main drinking area is crowded if more than 6 people are in bar at any time.
+One of the claimants to the title "England's smallest pub", with an interior measuring only 15 by 7 feet and it is listed by the Guinness Book of Records.
+The main drinking area is crowded if more than 6 people are in the bar at any time.
 The record for the number of people crammed into the pub is said to be 102 (plus a dog called Blob).

 Reputedly this was just a small house next to a pawnbroker's, but the pawnbroker noticed that a lot of his customers were alcoholics pawning their property to buy booze, so he saw a business opportunity in opening a pub next door.

-Contains various curios including a mummified cat and old halberd.
-Function room upstairs.
+It contains various curios including a mummified cat and old halberd.
+There is a function room upstairs.